Determining Macros for Obese Individuals

 For example, Nutrisystem only allows males to eat about 1500 calories a day regardless of exercise or body weight.

-Also with Flexible Dieting IIFYM, the more you exercise, the more you can eat since this method is always striving to maintain a safe calorie deficit of 20%.
+Also with counting macros or Flexible Dieting, the more you exercise, the more you can eat since this method is always striving to maintain a safe calorie deficit of 20%.
 In the example above, if our guy began to exercise more and enough to jump to the “moderate” category, he could then eat 2348 calories per day.

-With flexible dieting there isn’t a one size fits all calculation and macros should be formulated with an individual’s unique stats and body composition in mind.
+With tracking macros there isn’t a one size fits all calculation and macros should be formulated with an individual’s unique stats and body composition in mind.

 While calculators can give the average person a good starting point, for many people, a more individualized approach to calculating macros and TDEE is needed.